With 28 Executive Orders Signed, President Biden Is Off To A Record Start

 "The motto of the Reagan transition team was 'when in doubt, undo.'
 That was the motto," said Phillip Cooper, a professor of government at Portland State University.
 Biden's team, he said, "didn't want to just undo, they wanted to put back in place what had been there before or pick up what had been there before and build on it."

-President Trump made reversing Obama administration policies a mission of his presidency.
-Now Biden is reversing the reversals.
-For instance, the letter he signed returning the U.S. to the Paris Climate Agreement, which Trump had just pulled the U.S. out of in November.
+Trump made reversing Obama administration policies a mission of his presidency.
+Now Biden is reversing the reversals — for instance, the letter he signed returning the U.S. to the Paris climate agreement, which Trump had just pulled the U.S. out of in November.